21 Sep 2023

 Sanchi Stupa: Sanchi is a UNESCO World Heritage Site situated 49 km from Bhopal, known for its stupas, pillars and stunning gateways.

-Islam Nagar: The forgotten capital of Bhopal, Islam Nagar is just 15 km from the city of lakes.
-Famous for its rich legacy, one can explore Chaman Mahal, Rani Mahal and Gond Mahal during their trip to Islam Nagar.
+Jagdishpur: The forgotten capital of Bhopal, Jagdishpur is just 15 km from the city of lakes.
+Famous for its rich legacy, one can explore Chaman Mahal, Rani Mahal and Gond Mahal during their trip to Jagdishpur.

 By Air: Raja Bhoj Airport in Bhopal is situated at a distance of 15 km from the city centre.
 Bhopal is well-connected to other major airports in the country.

 By Rail: Bhopal Junction (Station Code: BPL), located near Hamidia Road is the main railway station of Bhopal.
 The newly inaugurated Rani Kamlapati Railway station is also one of the major stations of the city.
 Bhopal is on one of the two main Delhi to Mumbai railway lines and also on the main line to the southern state capitals of Chennai, Hyderabad, Bangalore, and Thiruvananthapuram.